Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Item Purpose

-High‑volume pump Rapid pressure rise to seat bead
+High-volume pump Creates a fast pressure rise to seat the bead

-Sealant & levers Seal leaks; assist bead placement
+Sealant & levers Seal small leaks and help place the bead

 Prep Rim and Tyre: Tape, Valve Cores, and Bead Positioning